natalie11/tUbeNet/README.md

 ## How to use

 ### Dependancies
-This code is compatible with python 3.8 and Tensorflow 2.3.0
+This code is uses python 3.8 and Tensorflow 2.3.0.
+Note for GPU users: You will need Cuda 10.1 and cudnn 7.6 for this version of tensorflow (see Tested build congifurations: https://www.tensorflow.org/install/source#gpu).
+Newer Ampere GPU Architecture are not compatible with this older Cuda version (see https://docs.nvidia.com/cuda/ampere-compatibility-guide/index.html).
+Tensorflow 2.3.0 does not support GPU on Windows

 ### Preparing data
 To prepare data you wish to run a prediction on, use the 'tubeNet_preprocessing.py' script.